grand-mother/radio-simus/examples/README.md

 Collection of example scripts using the python radio-simus library A list of not-fully-ready, but somehow usable scripts:

-    example_simtohdf5.py: Script loops over event folders and produces hdf5 files per antenna, containing efield and voltage trace (only tested with coreas
-    simulation so far)
+    example_simtohdf5.py: Script loops over event folders and produces hdf5 files per event, containing efield and voltage trace (only tested with coreas simulation so far)
-        -- There are several options to choose in the script -> please see the comments in the script
+        -- reads in simulations (only coreas tested), stores event info and efield traces in one hdf5 file -- performs voltage computation and saves trace in hdf5 file (optional) -- performs little analysis on triggering and stores it in hdf5 file (optional) -- coomented: some additional comments to use atsropy tables etc
     Usage: python example_simtohdf5.py <path to event folders> <zhaires/coreas>

-    example_usingclass.py:  Example on how to use classes shower and detector, read-in only hdf5 format, single antenna files so far
-        -- Analysis trigger for events, create a list of events (class objects) and  trigger 1/0 to class attributes -- create a png with statistic for triggering
+    example_usingclass.py:  Example on how to use classes shower and detector, read-in only hdf5 format, all-antenna files -- reads in analysis trigger for events, create a list of events (class objects) and  trigger 1/0 to class attributes -- create a png with statistic for triggering -- Note: a plot of voltage distribution in in 2d would be nice --> TODO list
     Usage: python3 example_usingclass.py <folder event set>

     example_plot_2D.py: Example on how to do a 2D plot, show the radio footprint in the array -- read in original array list (from config-file) -- plots the p2p distribution componentwise
-        -- reads in single antenna hdf5 files
+        -- reads in event hdf5 files
+    Usage: python3 example_plot_2D.py <path to event file> <e/v/efield/voltages>

+    example_plot_trace.py: Script to read in a single antenna trace -- Plot trace (PLOT)
+        -- Plot Hilbert envelope (HILB)
+        -- calculate Angle (ANGLE) -- to be fixed for CR (modules.py)
+    Usage: python3 example_plot_trace.py <path to event> <keyword:efield/voltages/...> <antID>

+    example_voltage_hdf5.py: Example how to read in event info and traces from hdf5 file and run processing of field -- reads event info and traces from all-antenna hdf5 file -- show how to use the list/options of modules in standard_processing -- saves the voltages traces in hdf5 file
-    Usage: python3 example_plot_2D.py <path to event folder> <e/v>(efield or voltages to plot)
+    Usage: python3 example_voltage_hdf5.py <path to event folder>

 ## to example_simtohdf5.py: